Venn Diagram with Neomi Vembu’s services as an Instructional Designer, Graphic Designer, Illustrator

 Featured Project

 Instructional Problem.
-Many households and businesses have recycling access but lack disposal guidance.
-When improperly mixed trash, recycling, and green waste—a practice known as "wishcycling"—it leads to overflowing landfills and environmental damage.
+Many households and businesses have access to recycling but lack clear disposal guidance.
+When trash, recyclables, and green waste are improperly mixed—a habit called “wishcycling”—it can contaminate materials, overload landfills, and harm the environment.

 Design Solution.
 A quantitative action research project identified the problem, assessed its impact, and outlined best practices.
-It was presented asynchronously and included a supplantive activity to solve the learning gap.
+It was presented asynchronously, with a supplementary activity to address the learning gap.

 Process.
-The challenge was to create a learning tool for a small community to improve recycling habits despite confusing guidance and limited city equipment.
-Research showed most residents struggle with proper recycling due to unclear instructions.
+Create a learning tool to improve recycling habits in a small community despite confusing guidance and limited city equipment.
+Research shows residents struggle with proper recycling due to unclear instructions.
 Instructional tools will help them adopt better practices.

 Data.
 Professional participants engaged asynchronously via email, receiving a video, assessments, and surveys.
 They completed a pre-assessment, played an online sorting game, and took a post-assessment to measure knowledge gains and attitude shifts.